Deloitte-US-Consulting-Open-Source/superset/README.md

 software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions & limitations under the License.
 -->